MerkulovDaniil/hse24/lectures/lec_9/lec_9.md

 . . .

-which is exactly PL-condition.
+which is exactly the PL condition.
 It means, that we already have linear convergence proof for any strongly convex function.

 # Smooth convex case